SillyFreak/typst-alexandria/src/lib.typ

   full: false,
   /// The style of the bibliography.
 Either a #link("https://typst.app/docs/reference/model/bibliography/#parameters-style")[built-in style],
   /// a file name that is read by the `read()` function registered via @@alexandria(), or binary
-  /// file contents of a csl file.
+  /// file contents of a CSL file.
   /// -> string | bytes
   style: "ieee",
 ) = {